|paragon home artist kiln||or tumblers at electrictumblers.co.uk|

 A GENERAL INTRODUCTION TO THE PARAGON HOME ARTIST KILN

-It has a Sentry Xpress 3-key digital programmer.
+It has the popular Sentry Xpress 3-key digital programmer.
 Features include twenty-five free-to-set sequences, each one with up to twenty segments.

 Digital programmers allow you to set up sequences, each one with multiple heating, holding, or cooling segments: so you can choose the heating and cooling rates, target temperatures, and hold times, save the sequences, and re-use them.